luizfneves404/pico-backend/README.md

 - Remember to do flush after altering objects to send changes to the database, since autoflush is off.
 This was chosen so that we know exactly when we are hitting the database.
 - Don't use column_property with alias, since it will force some early evaluation and break things.
 Use hybrid_property instead.
 - If you use a third mapped class as a many-to-many table, add viewonly=True to the relationship connecting the two other mapped classes to avoid conflicts.
-- When you want to define a "strong" relationship, where a child should be deleted if the parent is, you probably want to use the following, plus any other kwargs you want to pass to the relationship:
+- Use lazy="raise_on_sql" basically always on relationships, we don't want to do db access implicitly (even though using async sqlalchemy would already block this implicit db access, i prefer to be explicit).
+When you want to define a "strong" relationship, where a child should be deleted if the parent is, you probably want to use the following, plus any other kwargs you want to pass to the relationship:

 ```python
 relationship(